EEOC making progress on two key discrimination cases

 Posted on behalf of Phillips Law Group on Jan 22, 2013 in Employee Rights

 This is good news considering reports are saying the EEOC is getting is getting its budget cut.
-Those of us who represent victims are going to have to step up to protect equal rights.If something similar has happened to you, contact Phillips Dayes Law Firm PC by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+Those of us who represent victims are going to have to step up to protect equal rights.If something similar has happened to you, contact an EEOC lawyer from the Phillips Dayes Law Firm PC by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.